 water

-As an animal historian and documentarian, I study interactions between Icelanders and aquatic animals, using oral history and film to explore the historical narratives of underwater species.
+As an animal historian, I study interactions between Icelanders and aquatic animals, using oral history and film to explore the historical narratives of underwater species.

 2025.
 I wrote a chapter titled Sharkmanship | Hákarlamennska about Icelandic shark fishing in the past.
 The chapter is part of the book Langt var róið og þungur sjór by the ethnographer Sigurður Ægisson – See